iro0087/rando_csv_gen/README.md

 Generate a random csv file with a choosen number of rows and columns.
 You can choose if a column is made of strings or not.
 You can also change the disparity in the data.

-(Do not put the first column as a string because the first column aims have numbers between 0 and the number of rows decided so the file can be plotted in gnuplot for example)

 ![photo](https://user-images.githubusercontent.com/114911243/231749383-98f693d1-4f14-467c-8633-05eb5566a3db.jpg)